swiftlang/swift-evolution/proposals/0184-unsafe-pointers-add-missing.md

  - typed pointers don’t need an `as:` parameter (except for type rebinding) — they already have a type.
 It also doesn’t make sense for them to support byte-wise copying.

- - pointers for which it is syntactically easy to offset in strides (for example, by pointer arithmetic with `+`), don’t need to take an `at:` argument.
+ - pointers for which it is syntactically easy to offset in strides, or in the case of raw pointers, bytes (for example, by pointer arithmetic with `+`), don’t need to take an `at:` argument.

+This proposal moves the `at:` parameter to the front of the parameter list.
+(Where this parameter used to appear in `UnsafeMutableRawPointer`, it came after the `as:` parameter.)
+The rationale for this is that this proposal redefines the `at:` parameter in terms of pointer arithmetic offsets, and pointer arithmetic is written “first” from left to right.
+Since some of our pointer types will use `at:` and others won’t, we want the offset value to occur roughly in the same reading order across all our pointer types.

 > note: some of these conceptual argument labels have different names in the real API. `as:` is written as `to:` in the type-rebinding methods because it sounds better. `count:` is sometimes written as `capacity:` or `bytes:` to express the assumptions about the stride and initialization state of the memory in question.